Things To Do In Belgrade: Kalemegdan

 Inside the lower part of the fortress you can also find two beautiful churches – Ružica Church and the Chapel of Sveta Petka.
 These churches are open to all visitors but keep in mind that you must dress appropriately in order to enter.

 The Ružica Church (little rose) is a unique and beautiful little church.
 A different medieval church existed on this same site long ago but was demolished in 1521 by the invasion of the Turks.
-During the wars the church served as a gunpowder warehouse and military sanctity.
+During the wars the church served as a gunpowder warehouse and military sanctuary.
 Ružica Church was also damaged during the First World War but then renovated in 1925.
 At the entrance of the church you will see two figures, one representing Tsar Dusan and the other an infantryman from the Balkan Wars.

 Near the Ružica Church, you will discover the Chapel of Sveta Petka which was built beside a spring.
 This chapel was built at the time when the relics of St Petka were moved to Belgrade.
 This request was made by Princess Milica to the Turkish Sultan.
 However the full remains of St Petka no longer remain here.
 Ružica Church holds only a small portion of the relics of Saint Petka.
 Today you will see that the Chapel of St Petka is beautifully decorated with mosaics around the arches and inside the interior walls.
 However these mosaics were created much later after the chapel had been constructed.